Selected Publications

 5. Settling Down: An Archaeology of Early State Societies (300-level)

-6. Digital Studies (400-level)
+6. Digital Anthropology (400-level)

 7. Introduction to Geographic Information Systems (200-level)